Lost and Found

 By Jules Montague

-A fascinating and timely examination of what happens to the person left behind when memories disappear, personality changes, and consciousness is disrupted.
+Lost and Found is a fascinating and timely examination of happens to the person left behind when memories disappear, personality changes, and consciousness is disrupted.

 - Other details